Describe A Difficult Decision That You Once Made: IELTS Speaking Cue Card

 What motivated you to pursue AI despite your initial struggles in mathematics?

-How did you manage to convince your parents to support your decision?
+How did you manage to convince your parents over those six months?

 What challenges did you face during your engineering studies?